rooty19/rc-fpga-zcu/README.md

-RISC-V Rocket Chip on Xilinx ZYNQ Ultrascale+ ZCU102 (Rev1.1 & MTA4ATF51264HZ-2G6E1)
+RISC-V Rocket Chip on Xilinx ZYNQ Ultrascale+ ZCU102
 ===================================================
+### this repo is for ZCU102 (Rev1.0+ & MTA4ATF51264HZ-2G6E1 DDR4-module) and Vivado/Vitis 2020.2

+---
 ### About this repository
 This is a ZCU102 port of RISC-V on FPGA [zynq-fpga](https://github.com/ucb-bar/fpga-zynq).
 ZCU102 can at least accommodate quad-RISC-V-core rocket-chip.
 The rocket chip version of this repository is same as the orginal one, which is at this April 2018 [commit](https://github.com/chipsalliance/rocket-chip/commit/7cd3352c3b802c3c50cb864aee828c6106414bb3).
 New rocket chip versions can be found in the mainstream rocket chip [repository](https://github.com/chipsalliance/rocket-chip).

-On ZCU102, clock frequency (clock speed) can reach 195 MHz for single core config with Vivado v2017.1.
+On ZCU102, clock frequency (clock speed) can reach 195 MHz for single core config with Vivado `v2020.2`.
 Please refer to [online doc](https://github.com/li3tuo4/rc-zcu102-tutorial/blob/master/quickstart.pdf) for how to use this repository.
 **NB I recently removed the sed command in [riscv-tools/build.sh](https://github.com/li3tuo4/riscv-tools-zcu/blob/434fdeb0f863afd7b083b57bba923da9bc98d9a6/build.sh#L11), because it's unreliable across host OS environment.**